 Obtaining these verifications will impose significant new burdens on Rule 506 offerings, and potential liabilities create significant new risks.
-For a fuller discussion, see my partner Jim Verdonik's discussion, which can be accessed by clicking here.

 The General Advertising Proposed Rules: The proposed new rules for Rule 506 offerings that use advertising would impose many additional burdens, including: